Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/01/pie-chart-conversion.md

 tags:
     - Data
     - Visualisation
+description: A practical example of converting hard-to-read pie charts into clear column charts, revealing insights that were hidden by the circular format.
 ---

 I know that I have a bit of a routine.
 It goes a bit like this… stumble across a pie chart, show how the information would be better handled by a simple column chart, repeat.
 Well this week I stumbled across the pie charts below, which answer the question “would you invest in this initial coin offering”.
 The survey containing these three questions was asked after a workshop, so the respondents can reasonably be expected to be the same people.